Calculate current monthly inflation 2023 for Germany

 Consumer price index (CPI) for Germany

 inflation rate or price increase rate.
 A time period with a rising price index is called inflation, a falling price index deflation.
+The German Excel file

-year 1995 (index = 100) and from 1991 the consumer price index with base year 2020 (index = 100).
+the price index for the standard of living with base year 1995 (index = 100) and from 1991 the consumer price index with base year 2020 (index = 100) are published.

 Historical price development in Germany